 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-Surrounded by the beautiful scenery of the Fal River Estuary and Roseland Peninsula, the town of Falmouth lies on the south coast of Cornwall.
-The sea’s long been a big part of life in Falmouth, and it’s still a working harbour, as well as being a university town and seaside resort.
-With plenty of beaches, castles, pubs and seafood, Falmouth makes a great weekend break destination.
-Whether you’re after summer sun or winter walks – or visiting for the annual Sea Shanty or Oyster Festivals – here’s my 48-hour itinerary for a weekend in Falmouth, Cornwall.
+Surrounded by the beautiful scenery of the Fal River Estuary and Roseland Peninsula, the town of Falmouth lies on the Cornwall’s south coast.
+The sea’s long been a big part of life in Falmouth, and it’s still a working harbour, as well as a university town and seaside resort.

 How to spend a weekend in Falmouth, Cornwall

 Check into your accommodation then start your weekend in Falmouth with dinner at the Star and Garter, a waterfront gastropub overlooking the harbour.
 They focus on ‘nose to tail’ eating, with an Italian-inspired menu featuring smoked, cured and preserved meat and fish in dishes like pork chops with crispy oysters and BBQ monkfish tail.

 Then finish the evening with a post-dinner cocktail at the quirky Dolly’s Tea Room & Wine Bar.
 This Georgian building is a tea room by day, but becomes a candlelit gin palace by night, with a huge range of gins and cocktails served in bone china tea sets.